adarshpremshukla/Heart_Disease_Prediction/README.md

 <p>
   The scope of a project refers to the boundaries and limitations of the project, including its objectives, deliverables, and constraints.
 In the context of heart disease prediction, the scope of the project may include:
 Objectives:
-### To develop a machine learning-based predictive model for heart disease risk assessment
+<p> To develop a machine learning-based predictive model for heart disease risk assessment.</p>
 ### To improve the accuracy and accessibility of heart disease risk assessment for patients
 ### To enable early detection and intervention for high-risk patients
 ### To reduce the impact of heart disease on patients and the healthcare system